Farama-Foundation/Arcade-Learning-Environment/Readme.txt

 -config [file] -- specifies a configuration file, from which additional parameters are read

--output_file [file] -- if set, standard output is redirected to the given file.
-  Do not use in conjunction with -game_controller fifo_named

 -run_length_encoding [false|true] -- determine whether run-length encoding is
   used to send data over pipes; irrelevant when -game_controller internal is